robinweser/react-look/docs/PseudoClasses.md

 * empty

 ## Deprecated
 Some pseudos have also been part of Look formerly, but got deprecated due to overhead.
-They can be achieved using [Look Tools](https://github.com/rofrischmann/react-look-tools) though.
+They will be provided by addons soon.
 * valid / invalid
 * in-range / out-of-range